rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 !!! info "There is no more important problem to solve in this era than the separation of money from state."

 Power over money is power over human choice.
-If a state has power over money then there is no limit to that state's power over those governed.
+If a state had complete power over money then there would be no limit to that state's power over those governed.
-Controlling what people can and cannot buy, you need not have any law enforcement;
+Controlling what people can and cannot buy, you would not need much law enforcement;
- power over money is sufficient enforcement of all human behavior and action.
+ power over money would be sufficient enforcement of all human behavior and action.
-Even crimes of passion become quite difficult when one cannot buy food or water or transportation.
+Even crimes of passion would become quite difficult if one couldn't buy food or water or transportation.

-Complete power over money is
+Complete power over money would offer
  *total totalitarianism*.
-Such power renders
+Such power would render
  humans into something less than slaves, including those managing the money.
 The system itself would become all powerful, leaving humans to be obedient
- (in action, speech, and thought) to the monetary principalities that emerge from our own base instincts.
+ (in action, speech, and thought) to the monetary principalities that emerge from their own base instincts.

-Historically, such totalitarianism has proven non-sustainable, collapsing under its own tyrannical fiat.
+Historically, such totalitarianism has proven impossible, collapsing under its own tyrannical fiat.
+As monetary technology increases, so too does monetary power.
+The desire
+ from the state and others to wield this power will also increase.
 We can either limit technology to prevent this power from manifesting further, which puts our civilization on a dead end,